Vailima, Samoa: Connections with Robert Louis Stevenson

 The village is most known as the location of the last residence of Robert Louis Stevenson, named "Villa Vailima", which is now the Robert Louis Stevenson Museum.
-The estate has had a varied past with it functioning further as the residence for the governor of German Samoa, the administrator of the New Zealand mandatory authority and the Samoan head of state.
+The estate has had a varied past with it functioning further as the residence for the governor of German Samoa, the administrator of the New Zealand mandatory authority and the head of state of independent Samoa.
 It is now a museum in honour of Stevenson and has been substantially restored.

 Stevenson is buried in a tomb on Mount Vaea overlooking Vailima.
 He had two wishes for his burial, to be buried on the top of Mount Vaea and to be buried with his boots on as he used those boots to walk on the Samoan lands.